masouduut94/volleyball_analytics/README.md

 - [ ] Add descriptions about accuracy/recall/ ...
 - [ ] Add description about how to run each model and get a demo.
 - [ ] Add notes about how to improve.
-- [ ] Add notes about how to setup the postgres/mysql.
+- [ ] Add notes about how to set up the postgres/mysql.